Capture-the-Gacha/gacha-world/docs/README.md

 - **Tools Used**: Postman

 - **Implementation**:
-  - Created Postman collections such as `PlayerTesting.postman_collection.json` and `AuthTesting.postman_collection.json` to cover all player-related endpoints.
+  - Created Postman collections to cover all player-related endpoints.
   - Each endpoint within these collections includes tests for both valid and invalid inputs to ensure proper handling and response codes.
+  - To test the services in isolation, each of them has an individual docker-compose.yml file, which also creates the associated database.

 ### Integration Testing